pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Example Application
 ===================

-All the examples in this guide follow the layered architecture: application, domain, infrastructure.
 In this section, an application class is developed that has minimal dependencies on the library.

 A stand-alone domain model is developed without library classes, that both shows